 We also found that our SVOD clients that offer free trials on their platform make on average 195% more a month than SVOD stores that offer no free trials at all.

 Freemium, on the other hand, refers to a basic, stripped-down version of your VOD which users can access for free for as long as they want.

-Since the consumer never has to make any commitment to buy anything from you, this usually drives large numbers of users but conversion rates tend to be much lower than the free trial strategy–around 3 to 5%.
+Since the consumer never has to make any commitments to buy anything from you, this usually drives large numbers of users but conversion rates tend to be much lower than the free trial strategy–around 3 to 5%.

 The problem with Freemium, however, is that you have to focus your efforts on convincing the user to upgrade by constantly highlighting the value of premium products and making sure they’re aware of them.